 Summer 2019 will be hot (hopefully), but these summer pop-ups are hotter.

 Ahhhh, summer.
 You can almost smell it in the air.
 Despite the best attempts of the British climate, summer is definitely (maybe) coming to a city near you.
-Taking over rooftops, riversides, and pub gardens, London’s marvellous summer pop-ups will help you make the most of it – and we’ve wrapped them all up in one handy list!
+Taking over rooftop bars, riverside pubs, and gorgeous pub gardens, London’s marvellous summer pop-ups will help you make the most of it – and we’ve wrapped them all up in one handy list!

 Ok, so the name isn’t the most imaginative, but as summer pop-ups go it’s still a good ‘un.
 Held on the roof of Oxford Street’s John Lewis, Roof Fest is a sky-high festival complete with music, cocktails, and delicious Filipino food from Bong Bongs Manila Kanteen (formerly known as BBQ Dreamz).